-We have audited the accompanying statement of financial position of the American Numismatic Association ("Association") as of March 31, 2006 and the related statements of activities and cash flows for the year then ended.
+We have audited the accompanying statements of financial position of the American Numismatic Association ("Association") as of March 31, 2007 and 2006 and the related statements of activities and cash flows for the years then ended.
 These financial statements are the responsibility of the Association's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year comparative information has been derived from the Association's 2005 financial statements, which were audited by other auditors.
-That report dated July 19, 2005 expressed an unqualified opinion on those statements.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe our audit provides a reasonable basis for our opinion.
+We believe our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Association as of March 31, 2006 and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Association as of March 31, 2007 and 2006 and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.